Tug of War

 - Meditation/Prayer — For guided meditations, check out HeadSpace or Meditation Studio in your app store

 - Floating — check out Float Nashville, Pure Sweat & Float Cool Springs, or Float Alchemy (Boro)

 - Massage or foam rolling*

 - Yoga* — preference to Restorative or Gentle practices/classes

 - Stretching* — recommend ROMWOD for guided routines

 - Walking* — leisurely pace (<50% heart rate max)

-*The last three items on the list have the added bonus of stimulating blood flow and potentially improving recovery.
+*The last four items on the list have the added bonus of stimulating blood flow and potentially improving recovery.

-Implement these once (i1), weekly (i2), or daily (i3), and see how it impacts you over the next two weeks!
+Implement one of these for a minimum of 15 minutes per day and see how it impacts you over the next 10 days!